 - Cold flashes

 Again, heroin withdrawal is temporary, and with the right treatment and support team, you can get past the withdrawal and start healing your brain to produce natural and health chemical again.

 Heroin Addiction Rehab and Treatment Options

 The majority of people using heroin will typically require admission to a medically monitored heroin detox and rehab.
 This will allow the treatment team to minimize the withdrawal symptoms for a higher chance that the individual will complete the detox portion of the treatment.
 Following detox, a recommendation of 30+ days of inpatient, residential, outpatient, and sober living support options are crucial to the long term recovery from heroin addiction.

-To best meet your unique needs and situation, The Treatment Specialist provides a free confidential assessment to review your complete heroin and substance abuse history, medical conditions, psych-social, and psychiatric conditions.
+Call 866-644-7911 to connect with a treatment center.
+You will receive a free confidential assessment to review your complete heroin and substance abuse history, medical conditions, psych-social, and psychiatric conditions.
 Receive individualized support and guidance to you or your loved one and find you the best possible treatment option for your unique situation and needs.